rfwlab/rfw/docs/articles/essentials/components-basics.md

 `OnUnmount` runs before the component is detached, ensuring cleanup occurs while the component still exists.

+For a full list of lifecycle helpers, see the [Lifecycle hooks](../api/core#lifecycle-hooks) section of the API.

 ## Composing Components

 Components can nest by including each other in RTML.
 Slots allow parents to inject markup into predefined outlets of a child component.
 This enables flexible layouts while keeping logic isolated.